manish978973/VLBA2_Apache_Gora/README.md

 ## SETTING UP THE JAVA and LINUX ENVIRONMENT

-This project was developed using IntelliJ IDEA integrated environment and in Ubuntu.Follow the [link ](https://www.jetbrains.com/help/idea/installation-guide.html) to set up the environment.
+This project was developed using IntelliJ IDEA integrated environment and in Ubuntu.Follow the [link ](https://www.jetbrains.com/help/idea/installation-guide.html) to set up the Java IDE.

 ## DOWNLOADING AND INSTALLING THE PROJECT